British Rail Class 325

-The British Rail Class 325 is an electric multiple unit (EMU) train owned by and operated for the Royal Mail to carry bulk mail.
+The British Rail Class 325 is an electric multiple unit (EMU) train owned by Royal Mail, the trains were operated from 1995 to 2024 for the Royal Mail to carry bulk mail.
 The class consists of four-car sets with dual-voltage 25 kV (AC) and 750 V (DC) power.
 While the Class 325 cabs bear a resemblance to the Networker family of DMUs and EMUs, the Class 325 is based on the Class 319.

 History

 These units, which were ordered in 1994, were initially given the TOPS classification Class 350 which was changed to Class 325 before the trains entered service.

 The 16 units were built at ABB Derby between 1995 and 1996.
 They are similar to Class 319 units, sharing the same traction equipment and body design, but are fitted with cabs of the same design as the ABB Networker family.

 The trains are fitted with large round oleo buffers, and have no gangways between carriages.
 Each set is made up of four cars, with roller doors in place of sliding ones and no windows.
 Each car has two roller shutter sliding doors on each side and is designed to hold up to 12 tonnes.
 They have a Brecknell Willis high speed pantograph to pick up power from the 25 kV AC overhead lines, and also a shoe to pick up power off the 750 V DC third rail.
-They cannot work in multiple with any other multiple unit stock, but are fitted with drop-head buck-eye coupling and can therefore be hauled by locomotives.
+They cannot work in multiple with any other multiple unit stock, but are fitted with drophead buckeye coupling and can therefore be hauled by locomotives.
 The units were built in such a way that they could easily be converted for passenger use if no longer required for mail services.

 The units entered into service carrying parcels and mail from London to Glasgow and Edinburgh at 100 mph.
 They are based at Crewe IEMD – International Electric Maintenance Depot.

-As of 2017, the mockup cab built before the construction of the Class 325s, numbered 325000, is currently on display at the Nene Valley Railway as part of the as-yet-unfinished Night Mail Museum at Overton, having been disposed of from the National Railway Museum.
+As of 2017, the mockup cab built before the construction of the Class 325s, numbered 325000, is on display at the Nene Valley Railway as part of the as-yet-unfinished Night Mail Museum at Overton, having been disposed of from the National Railway Museum.